zuhair-naqvi/homepass-server/README.md

 * `npm i --save`

+## Tests

+This application was written using the BDD (Behaviour Driven Development) methodology with Mocha and Chai frameworks, see `test/apiTests.js`

+* `npm run test` to execute tests
+* `npm run cover` to check test coverage

 ## Usage

 * From the root directory (where this file is), execute the `npm run dev` command, copy the REST Endpoint URL and port printed in the terminal.